Site Section Links

 Donald Duck comics were banned from

-An old law in Bellingham, Wash, made it illegal for a
+An old law in Bellingham, Washington, made it illegal for a

 In Western culture, which has spread to much of the rest of the world, we celebrate certain days in remembrance of major developments of the past.
 It is noteworthy to look at two of these prominent holidays−Halloween and Easter−and see that they are like bookends on the spectrum of the cultural response to good and evil.
 And almost right in the middle are Christmas, a celebration at the end of the year, and New Years Day, a celebration of the beginning of the year, a celebration that goes back to the celebration of a new cosmic age.